May 25 Dos & Don’ts Regarding What to Post this Memorial Day

 In summary, the enthusiasm usually employed for your product or brand, while appropriate on other days, may not work on Memorial Day.
 If you must mention your brand, put the focus on summer and families.
 If you choose to mention the sacrifices of the military, avoid mentioning your brand at all.

 If in doubt about content that may be potentially offensive, it’s best not to post it at all.

-Need some guidance on overall best community management practices for your brand?
-Contact us.
-We’d love to chat.
+Need some guidance on overall best community management practices for your brand, especially amid COVID-19?
+Contact us using the form below – We’d love to chat.